-Will the strong Swiss franc maintain its momentum, or should we wait and see?
+Will the Swiss franc, which has been strengthening, maintain its momentum, or should we wait and see?

 16.02.2026